-Should the fact that our son cannot use his arms, affect how we should or shouldn’t do things, not just around him, but with him?
+Should the fact that our son cannot use his arms affect how we should or shouldn’t do things, not just around him but with him?

-Example: Teaching him “bye-bye”.
+Example: Teaching him “bye-bye.”

 How fair is it for me to look at him and wave, “bye-bye”?
 Something most of us would naturally do with a baby.
 How can I sit there and wave when he can’t?
 I mean, that’s the motion that babies start off with.
 Typically, it’s not saying the words.
-It’s the waving, and that’s something he doesn’t get to do, so how can I wave at him if he can’t wave back?
+It’s the waving, which he doesn’t get to do, so how can I wave at him if he can’t wave back?
 How fair is that of me to do to him?

 How do we do stuff like sing certain songs or certain nursery rhymes that we’ve all sung and done with babies and little kids?
 What about toys that sing those songs and nursery rhymes?
 We were at the store the other night, just showing him different toys and just seeing what perked his interest and got his attention.
 And you know, there was, of course, one toy that triggered all this for me.
-It was a toy that you push a button and it sings “If you’re happy and you know it, clap your hands”.
+It was a toy that you push a button, and it sings, “If you’re happy and you know it, clap your hands.”
 My son can’t clap his hands!
 His hands don’t work.

 So, how, as his dad, can I ever get him that toy or one like it?
 How can’t I get him something that is sitting there saying for him to do something that he’s incapable of doing?
 Sure, it’s sung whimsically that makes him smile now, but what about in a few months when he can’t play along?
 How can I give him something that says IF he’s happy to clap his hands when he can’t?
 Will he associate that with the fact that he’s not allowed to be happy because he cannot clap his hands?
 I mean, I’d hope not, but I’ve seen stranger assumptions made by older and presumably smarter people.